The school is under the patronage of St Joseph – he to whom God entrusted to care for His Son on Earth.

-In 2007 three additional classrooms and a resource area were built.
+In 2007 three additional classrooms and a resource, the area was built.
 A major Library/Administration and school entrance project took place in 2008, plus an upgrade of the playground.

 We have 14 places available for non-preference students.
-St Joseph's was intergrated into the State System in October 1981.
+St Joseph’s was integrated into the State System in October 1981.

 It has its own Special Character, which must be understood and valued by all who join its community.

 This character is defined in terms of the school being a Catholic School, which exercises the right to live and teach the values taught to us by Jesus Christ.